 In March of 2008, the WRF Board of Directors approved the recommendation of the North American Regional Board that the WRF assume sponsorship of Women in the Word: A Workshop.
 This new oversight created the potential for training women from a wide variety of evangelical Reformed denominations, not only in the United States and Canada but from further abroad.
 The Workshop is an annual two-day event that serves the church by helping women grow in their understanding of Scripture, strengthening both those who teach and those who study on their own.
 In large group sessions and interactive Study Groups, it focuses on women helping women interpret, apply and present the Bible to others.

-The eleventh Women in the Word Workshop will be held on October 28 and 29, 2016 at Calvary Presbyterian Church, in Willow Grove, PA.
+The twelfth Women in the Word Workshop will be held on October 13 and 214, 2017 at Calvary Presbyterian Church, in Willow Grove, PA.

 In the early 2000’s, over several years, a dozen American women participated in a U.K. conference organized by Proclamation Trust.
 (See http://www.proctrust.org.uk.)
 In 2006, some of these women worked together to offer the first “American version” of the British conference.
 Sixty women from across the U.S. attended that first year.
 In 2015, at our tenth Workshop, over 100 women participated!

 Women in the Word is committed to helping women learn to "correctly handle the word of truth" (2 Tim.
 2:15) so that God's Word can bring joy, understanding, and revival to their hearts, and to others.
 The preparation that is required of participants before the Workshop is actually part of the whole Workshop experience!
 In 2010, aiming to help not only women Bible teachers but also those who “just want to be better Bible students,” the Workshop provided Study Groups in both a Teacher Track and Personal Study Track format.
 For more details, see Women in the Word under “Resources.”
 The Word is worth the work!